aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-EncodeQRCode-EncodeQRCode.cs" >}}
 ### **How to set QR version**
-Aspose.BarCode for .NET allows developers to set a version of QR barcode while generating the barcode.
+Aspose.BarCode for .NET allows developers to set a version of the QR barcode while generating the barcode.
 A property **QR.Version** has been introduced in the **BarcodeGenerator** class to achieve the goal.
 The following code example demonstrates how to set the QR version before generating a barcode image.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-SettingQRVersion-SettingQRVersion.cs" >}}
 ### **How to Encode MicroQR Code**